 - Call your physician if your asthma gets worse or your medications don’t seem to be working.

 - See your physician for regular check-ups and make a follow-up appointment within one week of going to the emergency room or hospital for your asthma.

 Ohio State’s asthma experts can help.

 Our goal is to help you maintain close to normal activity levels while taking the least amount of medicine needed to control your asthma.
-Our physicians are board-certified and have special training in the care and management of asthma.
-Your care will be based on the National Institute of Health (NIH) Asthma Treatment Guidelines to ensure you’re receiving the most up-to-date treatment options available.
+Our physicians are board certified and have special training in the care and management of asthma.
+Your care will be based on the National Institutes of Health (NIH) Asthma Treatment Guidelines to ensure you’re receiving the most up-to-date treatment options available.

 We’ll assess your symptoms and medicine use at each visit and adjust your treatment plan as needed.
 You’ll have the opportunity to work one-on-one with a certified asthma educator who will develop a personalized asthma action plan for you to follow at home.
 You’ll learn how to manage your asthma and what to do if it gets worse.
 Our team will communicate their findings and send a copy of your personalized asthma treatment plan to your primary care physician.